 Keep a journal of your experiences, reflections, thoughts, and feelings about your placement.
 Your journal is a mandatory developmental exercise in self-analysis and reflection.
-You are responsible for at least one entry (several paragraphs) per week.
+You are responsible for at least one entry (one half to one page) per week.
 You are required to upload your entries each week to the instructor by 11:59PM Eastern time every Saturday.
 You are encouraged however to submit journal entries at the end of the business week.
-Please use the journal editor.
-It may be helpful to prepare your journal in Microsoft Word, then copy and paste it into the journal editor.
+Please upload a Microsoft word processing document or PDF.
 Please keep a copy for yourself in case there are any mishaps with the learning management system.
 The entire journal is worth 75 points (5 points x 15 weeks).
 Late journal entries will not be accepted.
 Do not include client identifying information.
-Please review Blackboard for prompts each week.
+Please review Canvas for prompts each week.
 The supervision question is required.